NYCSwan/redditish/README.md

 - Mobile responsiveness styles
 - A "typecheck" script that checks for any TypeScript compilation errors
 - An ESLint script that checks for lint errors and passes

+## Submission Notes

+Hi there, I wanted to add a quick note about my submission.
+I had a great time working on this project and look forward to speaking with folks about it.
+I've included a few notes below to help you understand my thought process and the decisions I made within the time limits (I maxed out at about 4 hours).

+- With more time I would refactor the list fetching logic to better account for scroll behavior and optimize the form handling to debounce the search input.
+- I would also add more tests to cover the form and list component behavior.
+- Finish the Error handling/boundary component and mobile responsiveness styles.

+Cheers and thanks for the opportunity!